Restaurant News

 Ghini's French Caffe

 A great way to start your day is with breakfast at Ghini's French Caffe.
 Coralie Satta, also known as Chef Ghini, had a love for the culinary arts at a young age.
-She worked in many restaurants before moving to Tucson to create Ghini's French Caffe, serving up classic French cuisines such as the Croque Madame, Croque Monsieur, and a variety of crepes.
-Try one of Ghini’s signature dishes, the Eggs Provençal, a symphony of local tomatoes sauteed with garlic, herbs, and farm eggs with a choice of toast made from La Baguette Bakery, just next door.
+She worked in many restaurants before moving to Tucson to create Ghini's French Caffe, serving classic French dishes such as the Croque Madame, Croque Monsieur and a variety of crepes.
+Try one of Ghini’s signature dishes, the Eggs Provençal made with local tomatoes sauteed with garlic, herbs and farm eggs with a choice of toast made from La Baguette Bakery, just next door.

 click to enlarge